syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### Modify the existing command

-By default, diagram maps certain commands with relevant key combination.
+By default, the diagram maps certain commands with the relevant key combination.
 If those commands are not desired for the specified keys, they can be disabled.
 If the functionality of a specific command has to be changed, the command can be completely rewritten.
-Following code snippet illustrates how to disable a command.
+Following code example illustrates how to disable a command.

 {% highlight js %}